 Background and Objective: In this study, dudoa (Hydnocarpus alcalae C.DC.) leaf extract was used as a reducing and stabilizing agent in a novel one-step green synthesis of silver nanoparticles.
 Dudoa is an endemic plant in the province of Legazpi, Philippines and its seed oil was used as an anti-leprotic drug.

-Results and Discussions: The synthesized AgNPs exhibited diffraction pattern and have particle size ranging from 22-48 nm.
+Results and Discussion: The synthesized AgNPs exhibited a diffraction pattern and a particle size ranging from 22-48 nm.
 The AgNPs also showed complete inhibitory and mild reactivity against representative pathogenic gram-positive (S.aureus) and gram-negative (E.coli) bacteria.

 Conclusion: Silver nanoparticles were successfully synthesized using H. alcalae leaf extract.
 Furthermore, this green synthesis approach appeared to be cost-effective, non-toxic, and eco-friendly which is a best alternative to the conventional chemical methods.

 Green synthesis, Hydnocarpus alcalae, antimicrobial activity, silver nanoparticles (AgNPs), bioreduction, optimization.

 Physical Science Department, College of Science, Pamantasan ng Lungsod ng Maynila, Manila, Physical Science Department, College of Science, Pamantasan ng Lungsod ng Maynila, Manila